-Archbishop Benson CoE Primary School
+o Benson CoE Primary School Complaint Procedure form

-School Complaint Procedure

-explain what action will be ta to the Headteacher's PA who will acknowledge receipt and
+ebbie Bullen (Staff & Personnel Administrator)) either electronically

+((admin@archbishop-benson.cornwall.sc ch.uk) or hand it into the school office in a sealed envelope marked

+for her attention.

-Your Name IKEH
+Your Name

+Date of Complaint Submission:

 Pupil's Name

-Your relationship to the
+Your relationship to the Pupil:

-Pupil:
+· · · · · · · · · · · · · · · · · · ·

 Address:

-0000

 Postcode:

 Daytime Telephone Number:

 Evening Telephone Number:

-Please give the details of you ur complaint:
+Please give the details of your comp laint [.]

-What action, if any, have you already taken to try and resolve your complaint?
+What action, if any, have you already y taken to try and resolve your complaint?

-(Who did you speak to, and what was the response)?
+(Who did you speak to, and what wa

-Summary for Dealing with Complaints

-Informal Stage

-- Complaint heard by staff member:

-- o Complaint investigated

-- o Ensure Complaints Officer is informed of outcome

-- o Inform complainant of outcome

-S
+What is the outcome that you are se eking from this complaint?

-If not resolved, then escalate to Formal Stage 1

-Formal Stage 1

-Complaint heard by the Headteacher:

-- o Acknowledge receipt of complaint - o Further investigation carried out if necessary - o Review of findings - o Write to complainant with outcome of investigation - o Ensure Complaints Officer is informed of outcome - o Offer escalation to Formal Stage 2 if dissatisfied

-If not resolved, then escalate to Formal Stage 2

-Formal Stage 2

-Complaint heard by Chair of Governors:

-- o Acknowledge receipt of complaint - o Further investigation carried out if necessary - o Review of findings - o Write to complainant with outcome of investigation - o Ensure Complaints Officer is informed of outcome - o Offer escalation to Stage 3 if dissatisfied

-If not resolved, then escalate to Formal Stage 3

-Formal Stage 2 -

-Governor's complaints panel meeting arranged:

-- o Issue letter inviting complainant to meeting - o Further investigation carried out if necessary - o Meeting convened - o Issue letter confirming panel decision - o Ensure Complaints Officer is informed of outcome - o Advise of escalation routes to the Education & Skills Funding Agency (ESFA)
+Summary for Dealing with Complaints Informal Stage - Complaint heard by staff member: o Complaint investigated o Ensure Complaints Officer is informed of outcome o Inform complainant of outcomes If not resolved, then escalate to Formal Stage 1 Formal Stage 1 Complaint heard by the Headteacher: o Acknowledge receipt of complaint o Further investigation carried out if necessary o Review of findings o Write to complainant with outcome of investigation o Ensure Complaints Officer is informed of outcome o Offer escalation to Formal Stage 2 if dissatisfied If not resolved, then escalate to Formal Stage 2 Formal Stage 2 Complaint heard by Chair of Governors: o Acknowledge receipt of complaint o Further investigation carried out if necessary o Review of findings o Write to complainant with outcome of investigation o Ensure Complaints Officer is informed of outcome o Offer escalation to Stage 3 if dissatisfied o oner escalation to Stage 5 il dissatished If not resolved, then escalate to Formal Stage 3 Formal Stage 2 - Governor's complaints panel meeting arranged: o Issue letter inviting complainant to meeting o Further investigation carried out if necessary o Meeting convened o Issue letter confirming panel decision o Ensure Complaints Officer is informed of outcome o Advise of escalation routes to the Education & Skills Funding Agency (ESFA)